Minority and Women-Owned Business Enterprise (MWBE)

 Pursuant to General Statutes of North Carolina Sections 143-128 and 143-131 and to City policy, the City of Raleigh encourages and provides equal opportunity for certified Minority and Women-Owned Business Enterprise (MWBE) businesses to participate in all aspects of the City’s contracting and procurement programs to include - Professional Services; Goods and Other Services; and Construction.
 The prime contractor will be required to identify participation of MWBE businesses in their proposal, and how that participation will be achieved.

-Furthermore, the City’s goal is to contract or sub-contract fifteen percent (15%) of the contract amount to Certified MWBEs on construction projects over $300,000, or with contracts that include $100,000 or more in state funding.
-The goal breakdown is 8% for minorities and 7% for non-minority females.
+Furthermore, the City’s goal is to contract or sub-contract fifteen percent (15%) of the contract amount to Certified MWBEs on construction projects more than $300,000, or with contracts that include $100,000 or more in state funding.
+The goal breakdown is eight percent for minorities and seven percent for non-minority females.

 Certified minority or woman-owned businesses.
 General Statute 143-128.2 defines a “minority business” as a business that is:

-- At least 51% owned and controlled by one or more minority persons or socially and economically disadvantaged individuals.
+- At least 51 percent owned and controlled by one or more minority persons or socially and economically disadvantaged individuals.
 The statute also includes corporations in which at least 51% of stock is owned by one or more minority or socially and economically disadvantaged individuals.

 - The statute defines the term “minority person” as the following: